PolicyEngine/openfisca-uk-data/README.md

 * OpenFisca-UK-compatible
 * Skips loading the named survey variables like BaseFRS, instead loading the calculated input variables from using BaseFRS

+### EnhancedFRS

+* OpenFisca-UK-compatible
+* Everything in FRS, plus imputations from the Wealth and Assets Survey and the Living Costs and Food Survey

 ### SPI